johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `julian-day`: The whole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
 Julian (which is November 24, 4714 B.C.E.
 Gregorian).
 Leap seconds are ignored.

 `modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
-Leap seconds are ignored.

 `iso-local-string`: A string that conforms to the format for local time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339)